Skip navigation

 Treatment

-An SCI needs to be treated right away in most instances.
+An SCI often needs to be treated right away, except in the elderly with central cord syndrome where early surgery is often of no benefit.
 The time between the injury and treatment can affect the outcome.

 Medicines called corticosteroids are sometimes used in the first few hours after SCI to reduce swelling that may damage the spinal cord.